MihaiCiprianChezan/wordpress-import/README.md

 # Wordpress Import Plugin

-The **Wordpress Import** Plugin allows you to import xml posts data exported from a wordpress blog into a grav blog via a command line interface.
+The **Wordpress Import** Plugin allows you to import xml posts data, including attachments media files (images eg. JPG, PNG, PDFs, ZIP archives etc.) exported from a WordPress blog into a GRAV blog via a command line interface.

+** !!!
+This is still work in progress, please wait before using  until stable version is released (a few days) !!! **

 This plugin is for [Grav CMS](http://github.com/getgrav/grav).